 However, the total lag time between the end of a foundation's fiscal year and the point when its IRS filing is publicly available can be anywhere from 12 to 18 months.
-Foundations have 4 1/2 months to file, and they can request filing extensions.
+Forms 990 must be filed by the 15th day of the fifth month after the end of an exempt organization's accounting period, but they can request filing extensions.
+So, if a foundation's fiscal year ends on December 31, it might not send its Form 990 to IRS until 11 months later.
 Also, not all foundations end their fiscal year on December 31.

 You can see when a foundation usually files its return by looking at "Date Received" stamp on past years' returns.
 This filing pattern may help you estimate when a funder's latest IRS filing will be publicly available online.

 To help shorten the lag time, grantmakers can send us information on grants electronically as they are awarded.
-We then add this information to our searchable grants database in Foundation Directory Online.
-Please see our eGrant Reporting Program page for a list of participating grantmakers.
+We then add this information to our searchable grants database in Foundation Directory Online (FDO) so you can view a grantmaker's giving history sooner.

 See also our related Knowledge Base articles: